scottish-pl-institute/spls/meetings/2024/july/index.md

 We will be physically located in **40 George Square, room LG.09** at the University of Edinburgh.
 Accessibility information is [available here](https://www.accessable.co.uk/the-university-of-edinburgh/central-area/access-guides/40-george-square-lower-ground-teaching-hub).

-For online participants we will provide further updates here.
+For online participants, we will send a Zoom link via the SPLS mailing list and on the SPLS Zulip closer to the date.

 We kindly acknowledge the continuing sponsorship of the [Scottish Informatics and Computer Science Alliance (SICSA)](https://sicsa.ac.uk).